 I watched Blackfish for the first time last week (or, rather, I watched it, went to bed, woke up the next day and immediately watched it again).
 There is much discussion of the family bonds within groups of orcas: each pod has something analogous to its own language, and adult orcas live with their mothers for their entire lives (their lifespans are comparable to human lifespans, so this is not trivial).
 The concept of family is, therefore, deeply important to these animals; if anything, the film suggests that it is far more important than it is to humans, who can learn to speak another language if they so desire; can leave and join other family groups (indeed, are often expected to do so); and can often dictate the intensity and duration of family relationships.
 These are murky waters, therefore; as Aristotle says in his thoughts ‘On Respiration’, ‘Among water-animals, the cetaceans may give rise to some perplexity.'

-It seems to me that attributing human emotions to a domesticated animal such as a pet dog makes some limited sense.
-Dogs have lived in close proximity to humans for thousands of years, and they have been bred by humans to please humans: to be docile, aesthetically pleasing and able to remember their name and a set of commands.
+Philip Hoare tries to make sense of the mystery that is the whale in various ways, comparing them to clouds in all their fluidity and shape-shiftiness.
+He also tries to make them familiar by comparing whales to domestic dogs, but for me this is problematic.
+He writes that whales ‘are voluntary breathers, and must keep half their brains awake while they sleep, during which – if dogs are anything to go by – they certainly dream.'
+Our Hound (see Dog Days and Nothing but a Hound Dog) dreams frequently, often that he is swimming; one can tell from the way he paddles his tiny paws, but I struggle to conceive of similar physical indications that whales might make.
+If they are never fully asleep (or awake), in what sense are they dreaming?
+Moreover, why on earth would dogs be ‘anything to go by’?
+It seems to me that attributing human emotions to a domesticated animal such as a pet dog makes some (limited) sense.
+Dogs have lived in close proximity to humans for thousands of years, and have been bred by humans to please humans: to be docile, aesthetically pleasing and able to remember their name, various rules and possible even a set of commands.
 Dogs and people, in other words, have a long-standing relationship with (and understanding of) each other that cannot be applied to orcas.
-Orcas are wild animals that live in the open ocean in vast territories, and could easily go their whole lives without seeing a single human being; as Alan Bauch says in Dolphin, ‘dolphins are totally aquatic animals whose environment necessarily prevents the kind of companionship – and even mutual knowledge – that humans share, say, with dogs’.
-Moreover, while dogs have spent thousands of years evolving and/or being bred to be obedient and useful companions, orcas have spent thousands of years evolving into things that are good at killing and eating stuff.
+Orcas are wild animals that live in the open ocean in vast territories, and could easily go their whole lives without seeing a boat, nevermind a human being, and so I think Henry Beston has it right when he says ‘the animals shall not be measured by man […] they are not brethren, they are not underlings.'
+As Alan Bauch says in Dolphin, ‘dolphins are totally aquatic animals whose environment necessarily prevents the kind of companionship – and even mutual knowledge – that humans share, say, with dogs’.
+Notice again the swiftness with which we reach for dogs as a point of reference.
+The point here is that dogs have spent thousands of years evolving and/or being bred to be obedient and useful companions, orcas have spent thousands of years evolving into things that are good at killing and eating stuff.
 See, for example, Scott’s Last Expedition:

-I was a little late on the scene this morning, and thereby witnessed a most extraordinary scene.
+I … witnessed a most extraordinary scene.
 Some six or seven killer whales, old and young, were skirting the fast floe edge ahead of the ship … Close to the water’s edge lay the wire stern rope of the shop and our two Esquimaux dogs were tethered to this … the next moment the whole floe under [Ponting] and the dogs heaved up and split into fragments … Whale after whale rose under the ice … [the whales’] huge and hideous heads shot vertically into the air through the cracks which they had made … there cannot be a doubt that they looked up to see what had happened to Ponting and the dogs.

 Similarly, in his account of a whaling expedition in the 1950s Of Whales and Men, R.B.
 Robertson finds himself repelled by orcas, referring to them as ‘the most voracious thing in the Southern Ocean’.
 His tone when describing orcas is larded with disgust in a way that his description of the butchering (‘flensing’ and ‘lemming’ are the technical terms) of a blue whale is not: